ErikVini/specz_compilation/README.md

 * objects with `class_spec`,
 * objects with `f_z`, and
 * objects without `e_z`, `f_z` or `class_spec`.
+Whenever the spectroscopic redshift error was available, the objects that block were sorted according to the error value (from lowest to highest).

 An internal match is done using the `Sky+X` match parameter with `RA`, `DEC` and `z` with a 1 arcsecond maximum separation in coordinates and 0.002 in redshift, keeping only the first ocurrence:
 ```
 java -jar stilts.jar tmatch1 matcher=sky+1d values='RA DEC z' params='1 0.002' action=keep1 in=InputTable.csv out=OutputTable.csv
 ```

+## The final catalogue

+Images